Both my parents used to smoke for different reasons.

 How easy is that if you just go up to someone and ask “Can I borrow your lighter?”.

-Somehow the smoking community is very supporting of each other and friendships are easier connected.
+Somehow the smoking community is very supporting of each other and friendships are easier made.

 I guess that might have been the reason why so many of my classmates started smoking.